ADD TO YOUR BOTTOM LINE

 - In today’s soybean market, this is an additional $12,600 in revenue.

-Producers may want to recondition soybeans harvested at lower moisture contents to bring the moisture up to the market standard of 13%.
+Producers may want to recondition soybeans harvested at lower moisture content to bring the moisture up to the market standard of 13%.
 On a 40-bushel-per-acre yield, harvesting soybeans at 9% moisture content, rather than 13%, is equal to 1.8 bushels of lost weight per acre.
 At $9 per bushel, that is $16.20 per acre.

 Just as grain is dried with bin fans, soybeans can be reconditioned by operating fans during periods with the desired air temperature and relative humidity.
 Reconditioning requires high airflow rates for several weeks using air with an average relative humidity of about 70% to recondition soybeans to 13% during normal fall temperatures of 30°F to 60°F. Read More